EOxServer/eoxserver/docs/sphinx/en/users/install.rst

         }
     }

+Note: By default the number of SQL variables (SQLITE_MAX_VARIABLE_NUMBER) in SQL is limited to 999.
+This leads to problems when having inserted 1000 datasets or more.
+In this case the limit could either be increased or PostgreSQL/PostGIS must be used as a back-end database.

 Using a PostgreSQL/PostGIS database back-end configuration for EOxServer is a little bit more complex.
 Setting up a PostgreSQL database requires also